-There was a sad accident at the Cherry place last Thursday, A Mr. Griffin was doing something about the cotton gin, and had his arm so badly lacerated that he bled to death before medical aid could reach him.
+There was a sad accident at the Cherry place last Thursday.
+A Mr. Griffin was doing something about the cotton gin, and had his arm so badly lacerated that he bled to death before lacerated that he bled to death before medical aid could reach him.

 Miss Mamie and Pearl Norris spent last week in Pendleton.
 Miss Pearl Norris has bid good-bye to Pendleton.
 She goes to Texas in a few days.
-She has a fine offer to teach school, and will be with her uncle, A. O. Norris and has a fine offer to teach school, and will be with her uncle, A. O. Norris and family, of Graham, Texas.
+She has a fine offer to teach school, and will be with her uncle, A. O. Norris and family, of Graham, Texas.

-Mr. Singleton, pastor of the Baptist Church, has resign 1 and will only preach two more Sundays.
+Mr. Singleton, pastor of the Baptist Church, has resigned and will only preach two more Sundays.
 It is the regret of all that Mr. Singleton and wife are to leave us.
 Mr. Singleton goes to Eatonton, Ga., a broader and larger field for his work.

-Our new Indendant, Mr. J. T. Hunter, is having some good work done on our streets.
+Our new Indendant, Mr. J. T. Hunter, is having some good work done on our is having some good work done on our streets.
 Tell Tale.